edgio-docs/edgio-docs/guides/gatsby.md

 ## Running Locally

-You can test the integration of the XDN router with your gatsby site locally using:
+You can test the integration of the {{ PRODUCT_NAME }} router with your gatsby site locally using:

 ```bash
 xdn dev